Cosmology meets cohomology: Discussions and future directions

 For various examples (tree-level two-site/four-point and three-site/five-point integrals as well as the one-loop two-site/two-point integral), we have constructed explicit representatives for a basis of the associated (relative) twisted cohomology.
 Then, using dual integration-by-parts identities or intersection numbers, we derived the corresponding differential equations.
 For the tree-level two-site/four-point example, we have explicitly integrated the differential equation to $\mathcal{O}(\vep)$ and obtained the first correction (\ref{eq:4ptsolFRW}) to the known de Sitter result (\ref{eq:4ptsoldS}).

 As already mentioned a few times throughout the text, finding/choosing a ``good'' basis is often artisanal.
 Motivated by the geometry of the dual cohomology, our choices for a good basis yielded simple intersection matrices and sparse differential equations.
 Yet, from \cite{ltalk} it seems that one may be able to choose a basis where the differential equation decomposes into physical and un-physical sectors that can be integrated separately.
-It would be interesting to further study the physical and mathematical principles behind this basis choice and subsequent factorization of the differential equations.
+It would be interesting to further study the physical and mathematical principles behind this basis choice and subsequent factorization of the differential equations.\footnote{A preliminary analysis reveals that the dual forms in the physical sector correspond to unitarity cuts of the physical integrand.
+The full analysis of this fact and the possibility of a canonical basis of physical integrals is left for upcoming work.}

 It would also be interesting to understand the cohomology in the de Sitter limit $\vep\to 0$ where the twist disappears.
 Such an understanding would also be useful in the context of $\mathcal{N}=4$ SYM amplitudes where one could hope to understand soft and collinear singularities cohomologically.
 Similarly, it would be interesting to understand the un-twisted cohomology of the $m=1$ amplituhedron, which has been identified as the complex of bounded faces of a cyclic hyperplane arrangement in \cite{Karp:2016uax}.